-- 22.0.2 This ICP and related standards and guidance on anti-money laundering (AML) and combating the financing of terrorism (CFT) apply at a minimum to the supervision of those insurers and intermediaries underwriting or placing life insurance and other investment-related insurance. - 22.0.3 The supervisor should, on the basis of an analysis of the risk of ML/FT, consider whether or not and to what extent this ICP and related standards and guidance should apply to the non-life sector. - 22.0.4 The IAIS Guidance paper on anti-money laundering and combating the financing of terrorism provides instructive information on what the Financial Action Task Force (FATF) requires by way of law, regulation and enforceable rules, and provides guidance on how insurers and insurance intermediaries can meet the FATF's AML/CFT requirements.
+- 22.0.2 This ICP and related standards and guidance on anti-money laundering (AML) and combating the financing of terrorism (CFT) apply at a minimum to the supervision of those insurers and intermediaries underwriting or placing life insurance and other investment-related insurance. - 22.0.3 The supervisor should have a risk-based approach towards the measures that it takes as well as towards those required of insurers and intermediaries. - 22.0.4 The supervisor should, on the basis of an analysis of the risk of ML/FT, consider whether or not and to what extent this ICP and related standards and guidance should apply to the non-life sector. - 22.0.5 The IAIS Application Paper on combating money laundering and terrorist financing 80 provides instructive information on what the